 AWS CodeArtifact

-In the realm of modern software development and DevOps practices, effective management and sharing of software artifacts are paramount.
+In modern software development and DevOps practices, effective management and sharing of software artifacts are paramount.
 AWS CodeArtifact emerges as a robust and scalable artifact management service, providing developers and organizations with a centralized repository for packages and dependencies.
-This section delves into the key features, use cases, and significance of AWS CodeArtifact.
+This section discusses the key features, use cases, and significance of AWS CodeArtifact.

 Introduction to AWS CodeArtifact